 A selective is any one of a select number of courses that meets the specific needs of a degree requirement.
-These courses fall into categories of global health selectives, health humanities selectives, history selectives, literature selectives, science, technology, engineering and math (STEM) selectives, and social science selectives.

 Advanced Chemistry Selective (ACS):

 The foundational chemistry curriculum (CHEM1-5) is based upon concepts of physical, analytical, organic and biochemistry.
 An advanced chemistry selective is an in-depth course that expands upon the content of foundational courses, integrates concepts from these courses or applies concepts from these courses in new situations.